fmenozzi/hn/README.md

     -q, --query     search query

 Notes:
-	The output for --style=csv is: id,type,by,title,url,score,comments
+	The output for --style=csv is: id,type,by,timestamp,title,url,score,comments
 ```